balliegojr/clock-marker/readme.md

 # Clock #
-A simple python project to clock in/out through command line
+A simple command line python project to clock in/out

 All information will be stored in a Sqlite database name clock.db in the same folder of the script